-- Governor Newsom Signs Legislation to Protect California’s Workforce Amid the COVID-19 Pandemic.
-Bills expand access to workers’ compensation and require employers to notify local officials and employees of COVID-19 outbreaks in the workplace (September 17) - read more
+- New State Legislation to Protect California’s Workforce Amid the COVID-19 Pandemic.
+Bills expand access to workers’ compensation and require employers to notify local officials and employees of COVID-19 outbreaks in the workplace.
+Effective January 1, 2021 (September 17) - read more

 - AB 1159 expands access to workers’ compensation and makes it easier for first responders, health care workers and people who test positive due to an outbreak at work to get the support they need, including necessary medical care and wage replacement benefits.

 - Riverside County Health officials need cooperation with contact tracing.
 Hundreds of contact tracers are calling those who test positive for or who were exposed to COVID-19, in an effort to identify the source of the infection, and who the patient may have been in contact with - read more